fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 1`, we initialise a local variable `a` and assign it to the integer object `7`.
 On `line 2`, we initialise the local variable `array` and assign it to the array object `[1, 2, 3]`.

 On `line 3`, we invoke the `each` method on the array object referenced by the local variable `array`.
-The `each` method is passed a block (denoted by the `do/end` reserved words immediately following the `each` method) as an argument.
+The `each` method is passed a block (denoted by the `do/end` reserved words immediately following the `each` method call) as an argument.
 The block takes a single parameter, `element`.

 The `each` method iterates through each element of the array object, passing each element to the block parameter `element`, where a local variable `element` is assigned to that array element.
 The block is invoked once per element in the array.